ganzero/GVSU-CIS350-DREAMTEAM/docs/proposal-template.md

 1. An 8x8 board with alternating colors or lines
 2. 24 identical checkers 2 main colors

+As a 5-person team, creating a functioning game of checkers should be achievable.
+To share the work equally, each member will rotate the roles or responsibilities.
+If a team member is unable to complete a task before a deadline, the rest of the team will be informed so that another team member can complete the task if it is time sensitive.

 # Anticipated Technologies

 The team will use Unity to create the game.